-A financial advisor to the private sector, Mr. Mohamed has over 25 years experience in structuring and arranging finance for projects ranging from large infrastructure in Europe, South East Asia and Latin America, to projects in East and Southern Africa, covering finance, industrial and energy sectors.
+A financial advisor to the private sector, Mr. Mohamed has over 25 years experience in structuring and arranging finance for projects ranging from large infrastructure in Europe, South East Asia and Latin America, to projects in East and Southern Africa, covering finance, industrial, energy (generation and transmission), and transportation (ports and roads) sectors.

-He has previously acted as an advisor to development finance institutions including the World Bank, IFC, DEG and KfW and currently advises public and private companies in Eastern Africa on the development of corporate business plans and arrangement of project and structured financing for new projects and for privatization of infrastructure.
+He has regularly acted as an advisor to development finance institutions including the World Bank, IFC, DEG and KfW and currently advises public and private companies in Eastern Africa on the development of corporate strategy and arrangement of project and structured financing for new projects and for privatization of infrastructure.